-Below are some of the books that I am currently reading.
-I will post a blog in October that provides my ratings and reviews for everything that I read between now and then.
+Below are some of the books that are on my current reading list.
+I will post a blog in July that provides my ratings and reviews for everything that I read between now and then.

-What was one of your 5-star books this Spring?
+What was one of your 5-star books in the Fall and Winter months?

 What are you currently reading?